 - 1. Open the frame (page 14). - 2.
-Hook your nail into the groove of the [CARD HDMI] cover and pull the cover in the direction indicated by the arrow to open it.

-3. Turn off the camera and use a commercially available HDMI cable to connect the camera to a TV.
+Hook your nail into the groove of the HDMI terminal cover and pull the cover in the direction indicated by the arrow to open it. - Turn off the camera and use a commercially available HDMI cable to connect the camera to a TV.